IgnazioDS/Long-Form-Content-Intelligence-Engine/README.md

 CI enforces the quality gates in `scripts/eval/thresholds.json` for both eval runs.

-The conflicts dataset uses `scripts/eval/golden_verified_conflicts.json` and fixture `scripts/fixtures/conflicts.pdf`.
+The conflicts dataset uses `scripts/eval/golden_verified_conflicts.json` and fixture `scripts/fixtures/conflicts.pdf` with profile `conflicts`.
 Its thresholds live under `eval_verified_conflicts` in `scripts/eval/thresholds.json`.
+Conflict thresholds are selected when the dataset profile is `conflicts` or `eval_verified_conflicts`, when the fixture is `conflicts.pdf`, or when the dataset filename includes `conflicts`.
+If a conflicts profile is set without a fixture, the runner defaults to `conflicts.pdf`.

 Outputs are written to:
 - `scripts/eval/out/eval_results.json`